EWC code finder for

 Do I need a consignment note or a transfer note?

 If any waste in the movement is hazardous you need a Hazardous Waste Consignment Note (HWCN).
 If all of it is non-hazardous a standard Waste Transfer Note (WTN) is enough.
-Add your EWC codes above and the checker decides for you.
+Every code in the finder says which applies.

 What is a mirror entry?

 A mirror entry is a pair of EWC codes for the same waste, one hazardous and one not, where the correct one depends on the concentration of dangerous substances.
-You need to assess which applies.
+You need to assess which applies - and that decides which note the load needs.